Kimserey/BlogArchive/y.md

 # Conclusion

 Remember to use `adb logcat` to check the issue and make sure you are targeting the correct version of Android.
+Hope this post was helpful for you!
 As usual if you have any comments leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).

 # Other post you will like!